crealitycloud/deleted_models/README.md

 # List of Deleted Models

+Creality Cloud is the world's first all-in-one 3D printing platform that offers model downloads, cloud slicing, and remote control printers to make 3D printing easier and smarter for over a million makers.

 Protecting the rights of creators has always been at the core of our operations, and we have constantly been fighting against copyright issues since the platform went live.
+We take copyright infringement seriously and remove reported infringing content.

+# Report Copyright Infringement

+If you find any copyright-protected 3D model was posted on Creality Cloud without authorization, you can submit a report.

+1. If you believe that any 3D model on Creality Cloud infringes your copyright, you can report it with proofs by using the REPORT button on Creality Cloud

+2. If you think that any 3D model on Creality Cloud infringe someone else's copyright, you can also report it with proofs by using the REPORT button on Creality Cloud.

+Upon receiving your report, we will pass along the information you provided to the user who posted the 3D model you're reporting to verify whether the infringement is true.
+And we will remove the model that involves copyright infringement after the verification is complete.

+# Track Our Progress

 Below are the models that we have verified and removed.
 The list will be continually updated.

-We are a small group of HUMAN BEINGS not AIs.
+Please understand that We are a small group of HUMAN BEINGS not AIs.
 We cannot be trained to recognize every model and automatically identify copyright infringement.

-However, we have been fighting against copyright infringement for a long time.

-If you see something on our app/website that doesn't look right, please use that report button.
-Or kindly email us at teamcloud[at]creality.com

-See it.
-Report it.
-Sorted.

 # Apr 24, 2022